-Rent increased from \$55,736 to \$76,710 because the Company moved to its new office location on May 1, 2016 but continued to pay rent for the months of May and June 2016 at the old office location as part of the lease termination for the old office.
+Rent decreased from \$108,914 to \$86,391 and office and miscellaneous expenses decreased from \$153,867 to \$135,833 because the Company moved to its new office location on May 1, 2016 but continued to pay rent for the months of May and June 2016 at the old office location as part of the lease termination for the old office.
 No further payments are required in connection with the old office.
+In connection with the move, the Company also incurred initial set-up costs and initial purchases of office supplies which contributed to higher office and miscellaneous expenditures in the prior period.

-Shareholder communication decreased from \$366,975 to \$243,577 and travel and related costs decreased from \$47,650 to \$22,659 as the Company focused its efforts on investor awareness and market penetration combined with the Company's continued efforts to conserve cash.
+Shareholder communication increased from \$373,455 to \$384,380 as the Company focused its efforts on investor awareness and market penetration.